Vietnam.vn - Nền tảng quảng bá Việt Nam

 Manuka honey (Image source: Collected)

 The wheel of New Zealand flavors is like a never-ending adventure, where each dish carries its own story about nature, people and culture.
-Whether you are a gourmet or simply a tourist wanting to learn about local culture, New Zealand dishes will always leave you with unforgettable impressions of this culinary paradise at the end of the earth, where every meal is a journey of discovery full of fun and surprises.
+Whether you are a gourmet or simply a tourist wanting to learn about local culture, New Zealand dishes will always leave you with unforgettable impressions of a culinary paradise at the end of the earth, where every meal is a journey of discovery full of fun and surprises.

 Source: https://www.vietravel.com/vn/am-thuc-kham-pha/mon-an-new-zealand-v15898.aspx